 The Process

 Seeking help from a psychologist may feel overwhelming.
-First, talk to your GP, who can set up a mental health plan and provide a referral.
+A helpful first step is to talk to your GP, who can set up a mental health plan and provide a referral.
 This enables you to get rebates through Medicare.
-You can also see a psychologist without a GP referral but won't get a Medicare rebate.
+You can also see a psychologist as a private client without a GP referral.
 If you have private insurance, you may be covered—check with your insurer before your first visit.

 The initial consultation, typically 60 minutes, sets the stage for effective assessment and therapy.
 It involves face-to-face meetings where clients describe their issues.
 Psychologists use this information to create treatment plans, sometimes gathering data from other sources as needed.